Eating Out vs. Eating Seattle Sutton's Healthy Eating

 Day 3 Round Up

-One breakfast crunchwrap, a small bowl of chili, and one sandwich doesn’t seem like a lot of food, but it adds up to 2360 calories, 116 g of fat, 42 g of saturated fat, and 6100 mg of sodium at these three restaurants.
+One breakfast crunch wrap, a small bowl of chili, and one sandwich doesn’t seem like a lot of food, but it adds up to 2360 calories, 116 g of fat, 42 g of saturated fat, and 6100 mg of sodium at these three restaurants.
 It is scary how you can feel like you are eating “light” and eating right by eating smaller meals and choosing a fresh sandwich instead of greasy fried food.
 This comparison is a good example of how it is important to do your research when eating out.
 Our dietitians do all of the label reading and calculating so you can just enjoy your food without having to worry about reading labels or adding up the day.

 Dining out when you are watching your diet can be a challenge and as we’ve seen here you can be deceived when trying to choose the best choice nutritionally.
 The large portions, tempting dishes, and inability to control the ingredients can all wreak havoc on your goals.
 The restaurant meals above are loaded with added calories, fat, and sodium.

 It’s a good idea for all of us to cut back on dining out and try to eat healthier meals at home.
 Want to get started with your healthy eating goals but don’t know where to start?
-Our healthy meal plans will give you the taste and convenience you are looking for and the confidence that you are giving your body what it needs to reach your health and wellness goals.
+Our healthy home delivered meals will give you the taste and convenience you are looking for and the confidence that you are giving your body what it needs to reach your health and wellness goals.
 In our opinion, we are the best healthy prepared meal company that you can trust for taste, convenience, and science-backed nutrition guidelines.

 Hungry for more?
 Check out these other comparisons!!